Data recovery from

 Some actions, instead of helping, almost always lead to permanent data loss.

-• Ignoring unusual SSD behaviour — if the drive is unstable, back it up immediately
+• Ignoring unusual SSD behaviour — if the drive is unstable, back up your data immediately

-• Restarting the drive after data loss is confirmed — every power-on can activate TRIM and permanently erase files
+• Restarting the drive after discovering data loss — every power-on can activate TRIM and permanently delete files

-• Attempting a firmware update or repair — this initialises the memory and destroys data
+• Attempting a firmware update or repair — this operation initialises the memory and destroys data

-• Scanning with repair software — stresses the drive and accelerates cell degradation
+• Scanning with repair software — strains the drive and accelerates cell degradation

-• Overheating the drive — high temperatures accelerate flash memory degradation and can lead to read errors
+• Overheating the drive — high temperatures accelerate flash memory degradation and can cause read errors

-SSD repair tools always erase data — example of SMI MP Tool software
+SSD repair tools always wipe data – example of SMI MP Tool

 Frequently asked questions